Sourdough Focaccia With Cherry Tomatoes & Rosemary

 Ingredients for Focaccia

-Here is a list of all the ingredients you’ll need.
-Make sure to scroll down for the complete recipe.
+Here is a list of all the ingredients you’ll need to make this recipe.

 For the Levain:

-• Active sourdough starter – An active sourdough starter is a starter that has been fed regularly (every 12 hours) for at least two days.
-The starter should double or preferably triple in size during the 12 hours rise.
+• Active sourdough starter – An active sourdough starter has been fed regularly (every 12 hours) for at least two days.
+During the 12-hour rise, the starter should double or preferably triple in size.

 • Water – at around 78°F/26°C.